leviathan88/flickr-show/readme.md

 redux -> state container for JS apps, reason: best state management tool

-redux-observable -> rxjs based middleware for redux, reason: to handle all the async actions with reactive programming
+redux-observable -> rxjs based middleware for redux, reason: to handle all async actions with reactive programming

 rxjs -> The ReactiveX library for JavaScript, reason: need it for redux-observable and reactive programming
 ```